What I can help with

 About Me

 Hi and welcome to my website.
 I’m guessing you’re here because you’re looking for help for yourself or a loved one.
-Let me say a little about myself.
+Let me tell you a little about myself.

-I am a qualified counsellor, psychotherapist, trauma and EMDR therapist with over 30 years’ experience of working in mental health with a wide range of issues.
-Based in Banbury, Oxfordshire I can help people who have experienced trauma many of whom have been told they have a personality disorder.
+I am a qualified counsellor, psychotherapist, trauma, IFS, SE and EMDR therapist with over 40 years’ experience of working in mental health with a wide range of issues.
+Based in Banbury, Oxfordshire I can help people who have experienced trauma or abuse.
+You may have been told that you have a personality disorder.
+Many people who have been told they have a personality disorder have experienced abuse or neglect in their childhood.
+In the past few years I have worked with clients who are neurodiverse – autism and/or ADHD – who also experienced trauma.

 My Thoughts and Musings